-In 1954, Alfred Hitchcock released Rear Window, based on Cornell Woolrich’s 1942 short story, “It Had to Be Murder.”
+In 1954, Alfred Hitchcock released Rear Window, based on the 1942 short story, "It Had to Be Murder" by Cornell Woolrich."
 Starring Jimmy Stewart, Grace Kelly, Wendell Corey, Thelma Ritter, and Raymond Burr, the film grossed $36.8 million at the box office.

 Photographer L. B. Jeffries, who broke his leg during a dangerous assignment, is confined to his small New York City apartment and spies on his neighbors out of boredom.
-However, one neighbor, Lars Thorwald acts suspiciously, convincing Jeffries that he killed his wife, Anna.
+However, one neighbor, Lars Thorwald acts suspiciously, convincing Jeffries he murdered his wife, Anna.

-The voyeurism is furthered in how the viewer never knows their names, only the nicknames that Jeff’s nurse calls them.
-It could also be, in addition to the voyeurism, that Hitchcock was pointing out how while there is a main story going on between Jeff and Thorwald, there are stories all around us and ours is just one of many that might interconnect at times, like how the entire neighborhood is brought out when the lady screams about her dog.
+The voyeurism is furthered in how the viewer never knows their names, only the nicknames Jeff’s nurse calls them.
+It could also be, in addition to the voyeurism, that Hitchcock was pointing out how while there is a main story going on between Jeff and Thorwald, there are stories to be found everywhere and individual stories might interconnect at times, such as the entire neighborhood surfacing when the lady screams about her dog.

-A fascinating aspect the film has is that the film's ending doesn’t completely end Jeff and Lisa’s story.
+A fascinating aspect the film has is the film's ending doesn’t completely end Jeff and Lisa’s story.
 Early on, Jeff says their lifestyles are too different and the relationship would never work out.
-In the end though, Lisa is wearing low end fashion and reading a novel but eventually she starts reading a fashion magazine.
-It show she hasn’t changed in the immediate context of the film, but since the films shows how lives and stories change, it could be that maybe the change for these two is slow and it will eventually.
+In the end though, Lisa is wearing low end fashion and reading a novel.
+Yet, eventually she starts reading a fashion magazine.
+It show she hasn’t changed in the immediate context of the film.
+Still, since the film shows how lives and stories change, it could be implying the change for these two is gradual.

 Hitchcock also makes clever use of an empathetic environment.
-There’s a 90 degree heatwave at the beginning, but once the mystery is solved, Thorwald is caught and the other residents continue on with their stories, it breaks and the temperature becomes quite comfortable.
+There’s a 90 degree heatwave at the beginning, but once the mystery is solved, Thorwald is caught and the other residents continue on with their stories, it breaks and the temperature turns comfortable.

 Edgar Allan Poe Awards